T'AI CHI MEDICAL RESEARCH [PLEASE SHARE WIDELY]

 Vol 10 (1) 25-31

-PSYCHOSOMATIC ILLNESS: A holistic paradigm, T'ai Chi, is proposed as a
+PSYCHOSOMATIC ILLNESS: A holistic paradigm, T'ai Chi, is proposed

 theoretical basis for treating psychosomatic illness.
 (American Psychological